1UmAr1/1UmAr1/README.md

   - Enhanced user experience with chatbots and search engines using generative AI.
   - Developed question-answer generation systems.

-- **Data Science Intern at Technocolabs Softwares (06/2021 - 11/2021)**
-  - Developed models for hair fall pattern recognition and anomaly detection systems.
-  - Conducted sentiment analysis on customer reviews.
-  - Led a team to develop a recommendation system for e-commerce.

 ---

 ### 🎓 Education